'Out, Bolsonaro' and criticism of Guedes mark an act of servers

 The other categories ask for:

-- Federal police officers and Depen employees: restructuring of careers, with salary readjustment without defined percentage;
+- Federal Police and Correctional Officers: restructuring of careers, with salary readjustment without defined percentage;

-- Judiciary: readjustment of 28%, which represents the losses with inflation since 2017;
+- Judicial power: readjustment of 28%, which represents the losses with inflation since 2017;

-- Federal Revenue: regulation of the category’s efficiency bonus and recomposition of budget cuts.
+- IRS: regulation of the category’s efficiency bonus and recomposition of budget cuts.

 Bolsonaro causes division among workers, say lawmakers